 OKPIK COLD WEATHER CAMPING COURSE 2014/15 REGISTER NOW!

 Registration is now open on Double Knot for the 2014/15 OKPIK Cold Weather Camping Course at http://nwsc.doubleknot.com/event/okpik-201415/1413178

 Boy Scout camping is a fun, all season activity.
 So why stop the fun just because of some snow?
 Snow adds to the fun IF you are prepared... and that's where OKPIK comes in.

-Okpik has two aims.
-One is to train the individual to BE PREPARED and be able to enjoy the outdoors and a camping experience in cold weather (any temperature below 50-degrees, and let's face it, its not always warm and dry when Scouts camp).
-The second aim is to train the trainer.
+• To train the trainer.
 We want to train Scout leaders and experienced Scouts in the unique skills of cold weather camping so that they can take the knowledge and skills they have learned on the course and bring them back to their units.
-We want to see all Scout units extend their camping season to all 12 months of the year.
+Ultimately, we want to see all Scout units extend their camping season to all 12 months of the year.
 Check the Okpik web page at http://www.nwsc.org/training_okpik.php for complete information.

 Oct.
 19 - Nov.
 2 - Nov.
 16 - Dec.
 7 (2014) - Jan.
 10-11 (2015) ( Okpik Flyer )

 'Go to the Okpik web page at www.nwsc.org/training_okpik.php

 'Contact the Course Director Samuel Jung via email at Samuel.firstname.lastname@example.org